bgcasey/code_standards/README.md

 Below is an overview of the main folders in the project directory:

+### README.md
+The **“front door”** to your project—an overview and instructions for replication.

+  - Explains the project’s goals, scope, and context.
+  - Details how to set up the environment (required libraries, data sources, program languages).
+  - Guides others (and your future self) on how to run the project steps or locate key files.

 ### 0_data
 This folder holds all **raw and manipulated data** used in the project.